mjgasior/cracker-app/cracker-client/README.md

 - `@apollo/client` - this single package contains virtually everything you need to set up Apollo Client - it includes the in-memory cache, local state management, error handling, and a React-based view layer
 - `@auth0/auth0-react` - the Auth0 React SDK (auth0-react.js) is a JavaScript library for implementing authentication and authorization in React apps with Auth0 (it provides a custom React hook and other Higher Order Components)
 - `antd` - Ant Design is a UI design language and React UI components library (I usually used [Material UI](https://material-ui.com/) but this time I wanted to try out something new)
+- `apollo-upload-client` - terminating Apollo Link for Apollo Client that allows FileList, File, Blob or ReactNativeFile instances within query or mutation variables and sends GraphQL multipart requests.
 - `graphql` - the JavaScript reference implementation for GraphQL, a query language for APIs created by Facebook (provides logic for parsing GraphQL queries)
 - `leaflet` - open-source JavaScript library for mobile-friendly interactive maps based on OpenStreetMap
 - `leaflet-contextmenu` - just a context menu for Leaflet